PrivSec-dev/privsec.dev/content/os/Using Lokinet on Qubes OS.md

 ---
 title: "Using Lokinet on Qubes OS"
 date: 2022-07-27
-tags: ['Operating Systems', 'Qubes OS', 'Anonimity', 'Privacy']
+tags: ['Operating Systems', 'Qubes OS', 'Anonymity', 'Privacy']
 author: Tommy
 ---

 ![Lokinet](/lokinet.png)

-[Lokinet](https://lokinet.org) is an Internet overlay network utilizing onion routing to provide anonimity for its users, similar to Tor network.
+[Lokinet](https://lokinet.org) is an Internet overlay network utilizing onion routing to provide anonymity for its users, similar to Tor network.
 This post will provide a quick (and non exhaustive) list of its [pros](#advantages) and [cons](#disadvantages) from an end user perspective and go over how to set it up on Qubes OS.

 ## Advantages

-- Provides anonimity by removing trust in a service provider (as opposed to a traditional VPN)
+- Provides anonymity by removing trust in a service provider (as opposed to a traditional VPN)
 - Better versatility than Tor by supporting any IP based protocols (Tor only supports TCP)
 - Generally faster speed than the Tor Network